ant0ine/go-json-rest/MigrationGuide-v1tov2.md

 #### rest.ResponseWriter is now an interface

 This change allows the `ResponseWriter` to be wrapped, like the one of the `net/http` package.
-Middlewares like Gzip used this to encode the payload (see gzip.go)
+Middlewares like Gzip used this to encode the payload (see gzip.go).

 This:
 ~~~ go
 func (w *rest.ResponseWriter, req *rest.Request) {